How are you approaching 2021 Planning with so much uncertainty?

 Having a plan, understanding trends and knowing which resources are available to you, and being nimble will help you to focus and implement your strategy for a successful 2021.

 Join us on Wednesday, November 18th at 9:00 am for a conversation with Jack Cotton, realtor, speaker and author.
 Jack talks about 5 Trends That Will Shape Fundraising in 2021.
 Jack’s sister, Cyndy Cotton, CFRE, and Executive Director of the Osterville Library talks about actions you can take going into 2021.

-Then we will break into small groups to discuss your own experiences, issues, and questions.
-This is the second session in the series Fundraising During Crisis.
+This is the fifth session in the series Fundraising During Crisis.